On This Day 2026

 1972 – T Rex were at No.1 on the UK singles chart with ‘Telegram Sam’, the group’s third UK No.1 which was taken from their album The Slider.
 The song is also known for bringing the term “main man” into popular culture.

 1983 – Def Leppard’s album ‘Pyromania’, started a 92 week run on the US charts (No. 18 in the UK), it never reached No.1 but sold over 6 million copies in the US alone.
+It was the first album to feature guitarist Phil Collen, who replaced founding member Pete Willis.

 Today in history